theInnuendoProject/MicrobialGenomeMetagenomeCourse/MetagenomePart4.md

 This tutorial describes a way to extract and curate population genomes from millions of short metagenomic reads using a methodology called "genome-resolved metagenomics", or simply "binning".

 This approach has led to major discoveries in the fields of evolutionary biology and microbial ecology.
-Here are two examples of what can be learned from the newly discovered genomes (phylogeny on the left, functioning on the right):
+Here are two examples of what can be learned from the newly discovered genomes (topology of the tree of life on the left, nexus between phylogeny and nitrogen fixation in the surface of the oceans on the right):

 ![alt text](Figure/FIGURE_GENOME_RESOLVED_METAG.png "Genome-resolved metagenomics")